ahebwa49/gatsby-portfolio/src/pages/2020-01-06-Make-a-clever-bitcoin-price-chart-with-React-and-D3/index.md

 Thank you for reading, I hope this gives you an idea about how React and D3 work together to create custom data visualizations.

 ### I have a keen interest about data visualization with React and D3.
-If you [follow me](https://twitter.com/lasabahebwa) on Twitter, I won’t waste your time?
+If you [follow me](https://twitter.com/lasabahebwa) on Twitter, I won’t waste your time.